 Operations professor Daniel Solow, PhD, uses beer as the sample product when his classes conduct this experiment.
 Unfortunately, however, none is consumed in the process!

-Many Weatherhead students draft their career plan before they arrive to campus and begin applying for internships their first semester in the program, and the MSM-OR/SC student is no exception.
+Many Weatherhead students draft their career plan before they arrive to campus and begin applying for internships their first semester in the program, and the MSM-OR/SCM student is no exception.
 They also access the Weatherhead Career Management Office’s career resources, participate in career fairs, attend employer information sessions on and off-campus, and take advantage of their personal networks as well as professional gatherings throughout the city of Cleveland.
 Read more about career management and how students connect with internships.

 GBSA and Student Clubs

 The active Graduate Business Student Association (GBSA) along with Student Clubs provide opportunities for professional development, local community service activities, engagement with employers and social gatherings such as cultural dinners, happy hours and wine tastings with sommeliers.

 Incoming students can run for a GBSA leadership position or join, revive or start a new student club with the assistance of the Weatherhead Student Experience Office.
 Here's a list of the student clubs:

 - Adventure Club